English Language and Culture

 Content

 More people speak English as a second language than a first language, making English a true world language and a useful means of communication in all fields of study.
-Perfecting your English is an important aim on the English Language and Culture Minor.
-Proficiency skills are integrated into all four courses.
-You will improve your fluency and pronunciation, expand your vocabulary, perfect your grammar proficiency and your adeptness at using formal and informal registers in English, as well as develop your research and academic writing skills.
-A second aim is to explore how English works as a linguistic system and how various Englishes exist that live and thrive in the context of each other and other languages.
+Improving your English is an important aim on the English Language and Culture Minor.
+You will improve your fluency and pronunciation, expand your vocabulary, and develop your research and academic writing skills.

 Curriculum